Aman-Rimsan/SoftwareDesignProject/README.md

 Search Products: Allows users to find products by name or keyword.

+Filter Products: Allow user to search the product by the range of minimum and maximum stock

 Persistent Storage: Uses a CSV file (Estock.csv) to store product data.

 ## Installation